 Copy cell J2 down to the last data row.

 Now we calculate the average of the filtered data points in cell K2 as shown below.

-To calculate expected shortfall, we subtract the expected value (average) of the bottom 5% of portfolio ending values from the beginning portfolio value of 10,000,000.
+To calculate expected shortfall, we find the expected value (average) of the bottom 5% of portfolio gains/losses.

-To interpret expected shortfall, given that our losses have exceeded the VAR of 41,161, our expected losses will be 93,932.
+To interpret expected shortfall, given that our losses have exceeded the VaR of 49,706, our expected losses will be 101,942.